SaikhanK/Implementierung-einer-API-zur-effizienten-Interaktion-mit-komplexen-relationalen-Datenbanken/README.md

 The `basedata_` tables are well normalized to minimize redundancy.
 They are expected to grow slow.
 The `catalog_` tables might grow fast.
 The disc space consumed can be limited by deleting older data.
 The performance impact will be none since the tables are cached.

-## View `basedata_` tables

-The current implementation uses the class `QueryMaster` to retrieve a fully constructed (denormalized) table as a pandas.DataFrame.
-It could be embedded in a view that allows filtering of rows and columns (or whole models = multiple columns).

 ## Ideas including more frontend interaction

 Optionally if the user requests a change of a record where the current data of an effected `DataModel` are referenced by other records he gets a corresponding note.
 He optionally gets a selection option to select for which additional super_keys the change is to be executed.
 For an instance a user requests a change of QH coefficients of a certain pump configuration X. The current active QH coefficients are also used by pump configuration Y and Z. Therefore the user gets a corresponding note and the option to also select changing QH coefficients of configuration Y and Z. Which the user might want if it is a general update and not a specification of a previously unspecified difference.